 Wondering what and where to eat in Verona Italy?
-We spent a week eating our way through the classic Italian city.
-Check out our Verona Food Guide with some of the best Verona restaurants and cafes.
+We spent a week eating our way through the classic Italian city and returned later to eat more.
+Check out our Verona Food Guide with our picks for the very best Verona restaurants and cafes.

 Verona attracts a lot of travelers, especially during the summer.
 And yes, some of the city’s restaurants are gussied up tourist traps.
 But travelers who breeze through Verona without digging deeper are missing out on one of Italy’s most charming cities.
 They’re also missing out on experiencing some of the country’s best food and wine.

 While nearby regions like Emilia-Romagna garner culinary fame for fresh rolled egg pasta and meat-rich ragu and southern regions like Campania feature some of the best pizza in the world, the Veneto should not be underestimated in the pantheon of the Italian boot.

 This is the region where Italy’s land-based agriculture meets one of the world’s most famous seafaring trading centers.
 It’s also where products like tomatoes, red wine and octopus harmonize on the plate with deep rich flavors that rival all neighboring regions.

 Verona is located at the center of a huge but vastly underappreciated wine region.
 When most oenophiles think about wine in Italy, the words Chianti, Barolo and Brunello immediately enter their minds.